chernomord/ui-component/README.md

-# Simple Component Oriented UI Library
+# Component Oriented UI Library

-Состоит из абстрактного контроллера и представления.
+Consists of:

-Контроллер может содержать данные в своих свойствах.
+- Controller, provides data and methods for the View part
-Представление - простейшая модель Virtual DOM осуществляющая связь данных контроллера и представления с последующей сборкой HTML фрагмента.
+- HTML text parser.
+Converts HTML text template to Virtual DOM.

-Корневой файл:
+- Virtual DOM.
+A source from which DOM is rendered.
-`src/app.ts`
+- Component class that makes all of the above to work together.

 ## Build
 `npm i`